lvmxh/go-rdt/docs/DeveloperQuickStart.md

 There's a bash shell script `hacking.sh` will help to checking coding style by `go fmt` and `golint`.

-After you commit your changes, run `./hacking.sh` and address errors before push your changes.
+Before you commit your changes, run `./hacking.sh` and address errors before push your changes.

 ## Test